On a budget in Bulgaria? You'll love Sofia! Sofia budget travel means your money goes a long, long way.

 Curiously, there was no butter (could it be that THIS is where Bulgarians draw the line when it comes to fatty dairy products?)
 I just had mine topped with salt.
 For about a dollar, it made for an oddly tasty snack.
 (You can find my favourite vendor, above, in Sofia's City Garden, the main park in the city center).

 If walking around town clutching a cup of corn swimming in salad dressing isn't your thing, take heart.
 Food in Sofia is reasonably priced and, even in "touristy" areas, I never suffered from sticker shock.
 Finding a hearty meal for under 10 lev is easy.

 Plenty of free tours

-Every day, rain or shine, holiday or not, you can join in a free tour of Sofia with the 365 Association at 11am or 6pm.
+Every day, rain or shine, holiday or not, you can join in a free tour of Sofia with the 365 Association at 11:00 AM.
 Just show up by the lions at the Palace of Justice and join in the fun.
 My tour lasted just over 2 hours, covered all the main attractions, and included lots of history and culture.
 It was a great introduction to the city and to Bulgarians themselves - the guides were friendly, welcoming, and helpful.
 (You can also pay a small fee to enjoy a tour about Communist history - it's super interesting and a unique way to see the city.)

-Other organizations also offer free cycling tours and free hiking tours (with a small surcharge to pay for transportation).
+Other organizations also offer free hiking tours (with a small surcharge to pay for transportation).
 Of course, free doesn't really mean FREE - if you enjoy your experience a donation is appreciated, sometimes even expected.
 But it does mean that budget travelers have flexibility and it makes for a very affordable travel activity.